rdentato/tst/tutorial/README.md

 <a id="min-example"></a>

-## A minimal example.
+## A minimal example

-Let's define a scenario for our examples: you have a library of functions defined in file `functions.c` whose prototypes are also in `functions.h` and you want to properly test them to ensure their correctness.
+Let's define a scenario for our examples: you have a library of functions defined in file `functions.c` whose prototypes are in `functions.h` and you want to properly test them to ensure their correctness.

-You'll find the code in the `test` directory.
+You'll find the example code in this `tutorial` directory.

 The first function we'll look at is the one to calculate the factorial of a number:
 (Note: There will be further versions of this function along the tutorial, they will be numbered